pgjdbc/pgjdbc/README.md

 ### Ideas

-If you have ideas or proposed changes, please post on the mailing list.
+If you have ideas or proposed changes, please post on the mailing list or open a detailed, specific GitHub issue.

-Think about how the change would affect other users, what side effects it might have, how practical it is to implement, what implications it would have for standards compliance and security, etc.
+Think about how the change would affect other users, what side effects it might have, how practical it is to implement, what implications it would have for standards compliance and security, etc. Include a detailed use-case description.

 Few of the PgJDBC developers have much spare time, so it's unlikely that your idea will be picked up and implemented for you.
 The best way to make sure a desired feature or improvement happens is to implement it yourself.
 The PgJDBC sources are reasonably clear and they're pure Java, so it's sometimes easier than you might expect.

+## Support for IDEs

+It's possible to debug and test PgJDBC with various IDEs, not just with ant on the command line.
+Projects aren't supplied, but it's easy to prepare them.

+### Eclipse

+On Eclipse Luna, to import PgJDBC as an Eclipse Java project with full support for on-demand compile, debugging, etc, you must:

+* Perform a git clone of PgJDBC on the command line
+* Use Ant to fetch the dependency JARs:

+          ant -lib lib snapshot-version maven-dependencies

+* In Eclipse, File -> New -> Java Project
+* Uncheck "Use default location" and find your git clone of PgJDBC then press Next
+* Under Source, open "configure inclusion and exclusion filters"
+* Add the exclusion filters:
+    `org/postgresql/jdbc3/Jdbc3*.java`
+    `org/postgresql/jdbc3g/Jdbc3g*.java`
+  ... and accept the dialog.

+* Under Libraries, choose Add JARs and add everything under `lib`
+* Click finish to create the project

+Note that unlike a JDBC4 JAR an Eclipse project will not be auto-detected using service discovery, so you'll have to use an explicit load:

+    Class.forName("org.postgresql.Driver")

+Eclipse will interoperate fine with Ant, so you can test and debug with Eclipse then do dist builds with Ant.

+### Other IDEs

+Please submit build instructions for your preferred IDE.

 ### Sponsors